HyperScypion/HyperScypion/README.md

-- 👋 Hi, I’m @HyperScypion
+- 👋 Hi, I’m @HyperScypion - Tomasz Derek
 - 👀 I’m interested in computer vision and deep learning.
-- 🌱 I’m currently learning about SOTA algorithms.
+- 🌱 I’m currently learning about SOTA computer vision algorithms as well as Django and electronics.
+Trying to build solutions based on GPS and LoRA.
-- 💞️ I’m looking to collaborate on interesting AI projects.
+- 💞️ I’m passionate of computer vision and machine vision algorithms.
 - 📫 How to reach me email: tomasz_derek@wp.pl or on LinkedIn: https://www.linkedin.com/in/tomasz-derek/

 <!---